 Just then, Chun-Li gets a subconscious message from her deceased father (known in the series as Dorai) who tells her that it’s not her time to die yet and that she must get up right now.
 Fortunately, she awakens in time and fends Vega off with her signature Spinning Bird Kick.

-With Vega distracted by the fact the attack damaged the look of his face, she manages to finish him off by firing her signature energy projectile called the Kikoken.
+With Vega distracted by the fact that the attack damaged the look of his face, she manages to finish him off by firing her signature energy projectile called the Kikoken.
 This blasts Vega through the wall as he falls and lands on a tree where fellow street fighters Thunder Hawk (or T. Hawk), Dee Jay and Edmond Honda (or E. Honda) are standing nearby.

 They go to check on him, but Vega yells at them to stay away and he even insults them.
 As such, they proceed to comically beat him up off-panel while Guile finally arrives at Chun-Li’s apartment and finds her lying unconscious.
 Fortunately, she managed to write a message on the wall with her own blood mentioning where Ryu went and when he’ll arrive.
 As such, Guile gets her to a hospital before heading towards an air field in order to rendezvous at the destination.